Shin-Keisei Electric Railway: History

 In June 2014, the company unveiled a new corporate image with a new corporate logo and "gentle pink" corporate colour scheme and train livery.
 The company's entire fleet of trains was scheduled to be reliveried in the new colour scheme, with the first train, an 8800 series set entering service from 29 August 2014.

+Merger with Keisei Electric Railway

+In an announcement made on 31 October 2023, Shin-Keisei Electric Railway revealed that it would be merged into the parent Keisei Electric Railway.
+The acquisition was completed on 1 April 2025, and the line was renamed as the Keisei Matsudo Line.
+The merger also resulted in the bus company subsidiaries being acquired by parent company, Keisei Electric Railway.